 Just like around the Pantheon and Piazza Navona, also in the surroundings of the famous Trevi Fountain, it’s pretty difficult to find a good restaurant that is not overpriced and just tourist-menu style.
-Living in Rome, I have more chances to skip the tourist areas for lunch and head to more local restaurants, but sometimes I find myself around famous landmarks and hungry, so I have to find a compromise.
+Living in Rome, I know more ways to skip the tourist areas for lunch and opt for more local restaurants.
+But sometimes I find myself around famous landmarks and hungry, so I have to find a compromise.

 Given how popular the fountain is, this list will come in handy to most Rome travelers, but especially to those who booked a hotel near the Trevi Fountain so that they don’t need to go too far for dinner after a long day of sightseeing.

 - 1 Best Restaurants near Fontana di Trevi